Once you have created an environment and reinforcement learning agent, you can train the

 preferences, see Specify Your Parallel Preferences (Parallel Computing Toolbox).

-For more information on configuring your training to use parallel computing, see
+For more information on configuring your training to use parallel computing, see the

 To benefit from parallel computing, the computational cost for simulating the environment must be relatively expensive compared to the optimization of parameters when sending experiences back to the host.
 If the simulation of the environment is not expensive enough, the workers idle while waiting for the host to learn and send back updated parameters.